 Q: What types of damages am I entitled to recover?

 A: If you’ve been the victim of an auto accident, you may recover economic and non-economic damages.
 Economic damages include lost earnings, medical bills, costs for household services that you can no longer perform, the costs of medical equipment and devices, and much more.
 Compensation for future losses, such as long-term medical treatment, are also included in the economic category.

 Non-economic damages include physical and mental pain, suffering, and inconvenience.
 These intangible losses are important factors in determining just compensation for accident victims, and an experienced auto accident lawyer can help you recover such damages.

 Q: Do I need a car accident attorney if I had only a minor accident?

-A: Yes!
+A: Yes, even in seemingly minor accidents, an attorney will help you get the most desirable outcome of your claim.
 Many types of injuries—including some that may have life-changing effects—are not immediately apparent when you’ve been in an accident.
 These include back injuries, neck injuries, and head injuries.
 Read more about why you should always seek medical attention after a motor vehicle accident.

 Q: I received notice of a compulsory medical examination (CME) after my accident.
 What should I do?

 A: Insurance company representatives may require you to submit to a medical exam, even if you have already been seeing your own doctor for injuries sustained in an accident.
 The insurance company pays a CME, which is performed by a doctor paid by the insurance company.
 The results of a CME are used by the insurance company to evaluate your claim and decide whether to make an offer to settle your case.